elmijail1/profile-practice-nextjs/README.md

 https://profile-practice-nextjs-production.up.railway.app/

 ## 🤔 Why did I make this app?
-Ever since I finished my first app ([Georgian Transilterator](https://github.com/elmijail1/georgian-transliterator)), I was wondering what it's like to make an app that lets you authenticate users.
-Before I started working on it, I didn't even realize that it needed a server part – you live and learn 🤷‍♂️
+After finishing my first app ([Georgian Transilterator](https://github.com/elmijail1/georgian-transliterator)), I wanted to explore user authentication – a powerful and widespread feature I barely knew how to implement.
+To be honest, at first I didn't even realize that it required a backend – you live and learn 🤷‍♂️

-And this app does indeed live for me to learn: it's my playground for several basic web-dev concepts that I, as a beginner, found both exciting in functionality and mysterious in implementation.

-When I started it I thought of myself as a purely frontend developer.
-Now that I've finished it, I realize that I can do fullstack.
-It helped me grow a lot.
+And this app became a playground for several essential web development concepts, like authentication, session expiration, database callbacks, etc. I believe that it's safe to say that it helped me transition from a frontend-only mindset to actually building a fullstack app.
+The learning curve was steep and at times it wasn't easy to carry on, but the result was well worth it.

-## ⚙️ What does this app do?
+## ⚙️ Features
-This app lets you:
-1. Create an account or log into an existing one
-2. Change your profile's data: name, email, about me, image, and password
-3. View other people's profiles and add them to your friend list – or remove them from it

-Minor yet important features:
+- 🚪 User sign-up and login
+- ⚙️ Profile editing (name, email, password, image, about me)
+- 🤝 Add / remove friends
+- 🗂 User list with sorting & pagination
-- Real-time email uniqueness check for signing up or updating email
+- ✅ Real-time email availability check
-- Pagination and sorting for user lists
-- Automatic user session logout due to inactivity with redirecting
+- ⏳ Auto-logout after inactivity with redirect

-### Pages
+## 📖 Pages
-After all the work I've done, I was surprised to realize that the app actually has only three full-fledged pages (not counting dynamic ones, that is):
-1. **Authentication screen**: log in or sign up by choose one of two tabs available here.
-2. **People list**: view all the users registered in the app and sort them.
-3. **Profile**: view users' details and update yours.
-Also add / remove friends.

-Brief showcase of each:
-#### 1. Authentication
+### 1. Authentication
+- Sign up or log in via tabbed interface gif

+### 2. People
+- Browse and sort users
 gif

-#### 2. People
-gif

-#### 3. Profile
+### 3. Profile
-gif
+- View others' profiles, update your own, manage yor friend list gif

-## 🛠 What did I use in this app?
+## 🛠 Tech stack
 1. Next.js
 2. TypeScript
 3. PostgresQL
 4. Prisma
 5. NextAuth

+### Development notes
-### 1. Next.js
+#### 1. Next.js
-At first the idea of the stack inlcuded just React, then it evolved to include Express.
-I've learned about Next.js after my entire frontend part was finished and I had to start working on the server side (which I was absolutely clueless about and had only little experience with previously).
-I found Next to be convenient and straightforward for a beginner, so I moved my app to it.
-I didn't regret it.
-Well, maybe just once, when Next's aggressive caching prevented my user session from expiring properly on the client which I couldn't find an explanation for for several days.
-But then again, nothing is perfect.
+At first, I planned to use React and Firebase.
+I switched to Next.js after deciding to have more control over my backend.
+With time I've come to appreciate how beginner-friendly and powerful Next is.
+The only notable issue with it was debugging session expiration behavior on the client – its aggessive cache prevented my solution from working properly.
+Figuring out what the problem was and how to fix it was truly a learning opportunity in disguise!

-### 2. TypeScript
+#### 2. TypeScript
-At first the app used regular JavaScript.
-But as I was learning to use Next with a tutorial that used TypeScript, I decided that it wouldn't hurt to move to it, as well.
-Certainly, it led to numerous linting errors on my first builds which I wasn't very happy to discover – but it was great practice and I don't regret it.
-Now I use TypeScript more or less confidently for basic tasks and find it very hepful.
+I started in plain JS, but decided to adopt TypeScript after seeing it in a Next tutorial.
+It slowed me down at some moments (all those linting errors...) but in the long run it definitely improved my code's precision.

-### 3. PostgresQL
+#### 3. PostgresQL
-My first experience with a relational database.
-Loved it, so far haven't had any issues with it.
-But speaking of issues...
+My first time using a relational database in an app.
+Smooth experience overall, so far haven't had any notable issues with it.
+And speaking of issues...

-### 4. Prisma
+#### 4. Prisma
-Now if something did annoy me during the development, it was Prisma.
-I was lucky to start using it right after they had a major update so at first I couldn't understand how to set it up properly for quite some time.
-After that, things went more or less smoothly until deployment.
-Since my app's built on Next, it was natural for me to try deploying it on Vercel – but Prisma made it almost impossible with errors that I failed to resolve, so I had to move to Railway which didn't have anything of that kind.
-It's not a bad ORM and it does its job fine, but its documentation and compatibility could be better.
-Thankfully, the devs added a chatbot to their website, so it should be less frustrating now – props to them!
+Prisma gave me headache a couple of times.
+Its setup wasn't smooth sailing, as I was "lucky" to start using Prisma after it got a major update – the docs had conflicting information probably because of that.
+Another issue was with deployment on Vercel – seems to be a compatibility issue.
+Popular solutions didn't work for me, so I just moved to Railway which worked fine.
+Overall, Prisma does its job well, but the guidelines could be clearer.
+However, it's also worth noting that its developers added a chatbot on their website – props to them for that!

-### 5. NextAuth
+#### 5. NextAuth
-Perhaps, the least straightforward part of my app's development.
-NextAuth requires lots of learning and since it was my first app with authentication, I didn't have it easy with it.
-I certainly want to make a couple more apps with it to get a better command of it.
+Authentication was the most challenging part.
+NextAuth seems to be pretty poewrful, but also has a steep learning curve.
+I'm definitely planning to revisit in future projects to get a better command of it.

 ## ❤️ Acknowledgements
-- **Mosh Hamedani** (CodeWithMosh) for introducing me to Next.js and making me enthusiastic about TypeScript with [his course](https://codewithmosh.com/p/ultimate-nextjs-series)
+- **[Mosh Hamedani](https://codewithmosh.com/)** (CodeWithMosh) – for introducing me to Next.js and making me enthusiastic about TypeScript with [his Next.js course](https://codewithmosh.com/p/ultimate-nextjs-series)
-- **Luke Barousse** for a great introduction to PostgresQL and SQL in general in [his YouTube course](https://www.youtube.com/watch?v=7mz73uXD9DA)
+- **[Luke Barousse](https://www.lukebarousse.com/)** – for a great introduction to PostgresQL and SQL in general in [his YouTube course](https://www.youtube.com/watch?v=7mz73uXD9DA)
-- **Duolingo Team** for design inspiration – [check them out](https://www.duolingo.com/) if you haven't seen their language-learning app yet
+- **[Duolingo](https://www.duolingo.com/)** – for design inspiration from a decent language-learning app

 ## 🤝 Contributing